Tuxuis/Tuxuis/README.md

 ###

-*“Education is the passport to the future, for tomorrow belongs to those who prepare for it today.” **- Malcolm X***
+<p align="center">“Education is the passport to the future, for tomorrow belongs to those who prepare for it today.” - Malcolm X</p>

 ###